Trepan-Debuggers/trepan-xpy/README.md

 -- 12 <b>def</b> <i>check_args</i>():</br>   @ 12: LOAD_CONST &lt;code object check_args at 0...est/example/gcd.py&quot;, line 12&gt;
 </pre>

 The `INFO` are initiated by the VM interpreter.
-As a result of the `set logtrace` the interpreters `logger` log level was increased.
+As a result of the `set loglevel` the interpreters `logger` log level was increased.
 This in turn causes a callback is made to a formatting routine provided by the debugger to nicly colorize the information.
 And that is why parts of this are colorized in a terminal session.
 In `x-python` you can get the same information, just not colorized.

 One thing to note is the value after the operand and in parenthesis, like after `STORE NAME`.
 Compare that line with what you\'ll see from a static disassembly like Python\'s `dis` or `xdis` version of that: